ssharalaya/sample-project/README.md

 sample-project
 ==============

-This is a sample project that I started upon recently.
+This is a sample project that I started recently.
 Just wanted to play around a bit and practice some Python :)

 PROJECT STATEMENT
 __________________